-In this case, we can try this Ministerial Intervention, which the Associate Minister of Immigration performs on behalf of the Minister of Immigration.
+In this case, we can try this Ministerial Intervention (or special direction request under Section 378), which the Associate Minister of Immigration performs on behalf of the Minister of Immigration.

 The Associate Minister of Immigration will not usually agree to look at a case unless all options have been exhausted.
 Or you will be asked to try other options first before you try this Ministerial Intervention.